Overview | Cultivating Voice | Cultivating Voice II

 Students interested in becoming a peer writing tutor are required to take a two-credit course, Cultivating Voice: A Writing Tutor’s Craft, offered every Spring at the Olympia and Tacoma campuses.

 Cultivating Voice combines readings, reflective writing, seminar, and a practicum to prepare students to become peer tutors in the Writing Centers.
-In seminar, students explore tutoring theories, examine the role of a peer tutor, and develop effective tutoring practices.
+During class, students explore tutoring theories, examine the role of a peer tutor, and develop effective tutoring practices.
 In the practicum, students will observe peer tutoring and graduate to supervised tutoring.
 The course also will address racial and social justice in serving and working with a diverse group of writers.

 Suggested readings for CV: